-The following churches have contributed to the General Fund during 2013:
+The following churches have contributed to the General Fund during 2014:

-Accrington Aylesbury Bedworth Brentford Bromley Caterham Chatham Cradley Heath Cuckfield Devizes Dorking Dunmow Dunstable Epsom Fressingfield Friston Gloucester, Trinity Halifax Haworth Hemel Hempstead Lewisham Occold Ramsey, Salem Shepshed Stoke Golding Tadworth Trowbridge Upper Hale
+Accrington Bedworth Brentford Bromley Caterham

+Chatham Cuckfield Devizes Dorking Dunmow

+Dunstable Epsom Fressingfield Friston Gloucester, Trinity

+Halifax Haworth Lewisham Occold Somersham

+Stoke Golding Tadworth Trowbridge

-The members of the Board of Directors submit their annual report and accounts for the year ended 31 December 2013 to be presented to the members at the Annual General Meeting to be held on 26 April 2014.
+The members of the Board of Directors submit their annual report and accounts for the year ended 31 December 2014 to be presented to the members at the Annual General Meeting to be held on 25 April 2015.

-The accounts set out on pages 10 to 26 have been prepared in accordance with the requirements of the Corporation's Articles of Association and comply with the Companies Act 2006, the Statement of Recommended Practice "Accounting and Reporting by Charities" (revised 2005) 2nd Edition, and the Financial Reporting Standard for Smaller Entities (effective April 2008).
+The accounts set out on pages 11 to 26 have been prepared in accordance with the requirements of the Corporation's Articles of Association (dated 24th April 2010) and comply with the Companies Act 2006, the Statement of Recommended Practice "Accounting and Reporting by Charities" (revised 2005) 2nd Edition, and the Financial Reporting Standard for Smaller Entities (effective April 2008).
 The accounts are subject to audit.
 The accounts of the Grace Baptist Trust Corporation Common Investment Fund are set out on pages 27 to 36 and are subject to audit.
-The accounts on pages 10 to 26 do not include the trust funds of which the Corporation is a Trustee.
+The accounts on pages 11 to 26 do not include the trust funds of which the Corporation is a Trustee.